Sutan Sjahrir: Political leader

 Sjahrir founded the Indonesian Socialist Party (PSI) in 1948 to politically oppose the Indonesian Communist Party (PKI).
 Sutan's socialist party ultimately failed to win support and was later banned in 1960.
-Already in the mid 1930s Sjahrir warned for the tendency of socialists to be dragged into the notions of the extreme political left.
+Already in the mid-1930s 1930s Sjahrir warned about the tendency of socialists to be dragged into the notions of the extreme political left.
 Sjahrir described his fear of the trend of socialists to adopt ideas of communist absolutism as follows: "Those socialist activists, with all good intentions, suddenly and unnoticed become 'absolute' thinkers, 'absolutely' discarding freedom, 'absolutely' spitting on humanity and the rights of the individual.[...]They envision the terminus of human development as one huge military complex of extreme order and discipline [...]"

 Although small, his party was very influential in the early post-independence years, because of the expertise and high education levels of its leaders.
-But the party performed poorly in the 1955 elections, partly due to the fact that the grassroots constituency at the time was unable to fully understand the concepts of social democracy Sjahrir was trying to convey.
-It was banned by President Sukarno in August 1960 because of its support for a rebellion in Sumatra and his opposition to the president's policies.
+However, the party performed poorly in the 1955 elections, partly because the grassroots constituency at the time was unable to fully understand the concepts of social democracy Sjahrir was trying to convey.
+It was banned by President Sukarno in August 1960 because it supported a rebellion in Sumatra and his opposition to the president's policies.